Andres-Franquez/Falcons-pressureRate-analysis/README.md

-# Falcons Defensive Pressure Imapct 2023-2024 SEASON
+# Falcons Defensive Analysis Project
-# 🏈 Atlanta Falcons Defensive Pressure Impact (2023–24)
+# 🏈 Atlanta Falcons Defensive Pressure Impact 2023–24 SEASON

 ## 📊 Project Overview
 This project analyzes how defensive pressure, sacks and QB hits affect the opposing quarterback's performance and offensive efficiency for the **Atlanta Falcons** during the 2023–2024 NFL seasons.